Nandigram violence

-Nandigram Violence refers to the violence in Nandigram, West Bengal, India, in 2007 due to the land acquisition for a project taken up by the CPI(M)-led Government of West Bengal to create a chemical hub, a type of special economic zone (SEZ).
+Violence erupted in Nandigram, West Bengal, India, in 2007 due to the land acquisition for a project taken up by the Left Front-led Government of West Bengal to create a chemical hub, a type of special economic zone (SEZ).
 The policy led to an emergency in the region, and 14 people died in a police shooting.

 According to Criminal Investigation Department (CID) reports, the Nandigram violence saw a Maoist insurgency in the area during the protests.
 However the Home Secretary of West Bengal stated that the presence of Maoists could not be confirmed in Nandigram.
 The Central Bureau of Investigation (CBI) later exonerated the Buddhadeb Bhattacharya government of responsibility for the shootings.
 However, Buddhadeb Bhattacharya had said earlier "They (the opposition) have been paid back in the same coin," supporting the violence in Nandigram by his own party workers.

 Background

 The SEZ controversy began when the government of West Bengal decided that a chemical hub would be established in a Nandigram SEZ by the Salim Group of Indonesia.
-SEZ policy required the expropriation of 10,000 acres (4,000 ha) of land owned by farmers in the region.
+The SEZ policy required the expropriation of 10,000 acres (4,000 ha) of land owned by farmers in the region.
 The farmers gathered under the Bhoomi Raksha Committee, which was backed by Maoists.
 While the governor was airborne and unavailable, police entered the Nandigram area.
-Violence between demonstrators and police left at least 14 villagers killed and 70 injured.
+Violence between demonstrators and police left at least 14 villagers dead and 70 injured.
 Mamata Banerjee and her All India Trinamool Congress party noted the issue, and the slogan Ma Mati Manush (Mother, Motherland and People) was used in their election campaigns.

 The Bhumi Uchhed Pratirodh Committee (BUPC) blocked roads leading into the region from January to March 2007.
 Several FIRs were registered at the Nandigram and Khejuri police stations alleging arson and looting.
 The complaints could not be investigated by local police, who could not enter the villages during the standoff.
 Thousands of leftist supporters, attacked and driven from their homes, were housed in camps.

 After the villagers' protests against the acquisition of land in Nandigram for the proposed chemical hub, the state government yielded to the BUPC demands and announced the project's cancellation in early March 2007.
 A police team was sent to prevent protesters from digging up roads; one police officer was killed while trying to repair a road, and 12 others were seriously injured.